MonicaDalosto/frontend-mentor-challenge03-order-summary-component/README.md

 ### What I learned

-I've practice how to create and use the variables and the flexbox tools;
+I've practiced how to create and use the variables in CSS and the flexbox tools;

 ### Continued development

+- Practice more the flexbox tools;
 - Learn how to code Utility Firts CSS, because I tried on this project, but didn't work so well;
-- Practice more the flexbox tools;

 ## Author